-As indicated in Figure 3.10, the probability distributions in the higher loading classes level out with time.
-Taking the coefficient of variation as a measure of prediction uncertainty, a saturation-curve type pattern in time can be observed for this measure (see also below).
-When plotting this coefficient of variation against loading for the first year's response, a distinct minimum--in the empirical (observed) range of loadings--can also be observed (Figure 3.10).
-One may conclude therefore, that prediction uncertainty increases with increasing extrapolation away from both the present time and the presently observed input loading conditions.
-Certainly, the predictions for larger deviations from the empirical situation are rather trivial after only a few years: an estimate of yearly primary production between 100 and 1000 g C m-2 for a phosphorus loading of 5 mg m-2 day-1 is certainly of little value as a prediction.
+As indicated in Figure 15, the probability distributions in the higherloading classes level out with time.
+If one takes the coefficient of variation as a measure of prediction uncertainty, a saturation-curve-type pattern in time can be observed for this measure (see also below).
+When this coefficient of variation is plotted against loading for the first year's response, a distinct minimum - in the empirical (observed) range of loadings - can also be observed (Figure 15).
+One may conclude, therefore, that prediction uncertainty increases with extrapolation away from both the present time and the presently observed input loading conditions.
+Certainly, the predictions for larger deviations from the empirical situation are rather trivial after only a few years: an estimate of yearly primary production between 100 and 1000 g C m^{-2} for a phosphorus loading of 5 mg $m^{-2} day^{-1}$ is certainly of little value as a prediction.
 However, it should serve as a warning to the analyst that the uncertainty in the data available or the variability of the system itself simply does not support such an extrapolation.

 The samples of predictions can now be interpreted in terms of the original problem setting.
-Only the loading values close to the empirical range result in meaningful distributions in the ten-year projections, but these are of course the most interesting and "realistic" alternatives to be studied.
-At the end of the ten-year period of simulations, the lake system is found to be in a kind of new dynamic equilibrium with regard to the output variables considered.
-Whereas the variability of the predictions rapidly increases during the transient stage of the first six years (or less in some cases) after a change in the loading, this variability stabilizes by the end of the simulation period ( the somewhat unrealistic 0-loading class is omitted from these evaluations).
-The time to reach a new equilibrium was found to be related to the relative change in the loading.
-The comparison of different loadings in terms of primary production, peak biomass or phosphate level can now be made by either comparing the mean levels and their confidence intervals, or by comparing the probabilities for reaching or exceeding certain levels.
+Only the loading values close to the empirical range result in meaningful distributions in the 10-year projections, but these are of course the most interesting and "realistic" alternatives to be studied.
+At the end of the 10-year period of simulations, the lake system is found to be in a kind of new dynamic equilibrium with regard to the output variables considered.
+Whereas the variability of the predictions rapidly increases during the transient stage of the first six years (or less in some cases) after a change in the loading, this variability stabilizes by the end of the simulation period (the somewhat unrealistic zero-loading class is omitted from these evaluations).
+The time to reach a new equilibrium was found to be connected with the relative change in the loading.
+The comparison of different loadings in terms of primary production, peak biomass, or phosphate level can now be made by comparing either the mean levels and their confidence intervals or the probabilities for reaching or exceeding certain levels.
 This is especially interesting, as in fact almost all of the probability curves fitted are skewed, which clearly implies that a simple comparison of mean values might be misleading for certain problems.